titilambert/shinken-manual/source/06_advancedtopics/advancedtopics-objectinheritance.rst

 ========================================

-One important thing to understand with inheritance is that “local” object variables always take precedence over variables defined in the template object.
+One important thing to understand with inheritance is that “local" object variables always take precedence over variables defined in the template object.
 Take a look at the following example of two host definitions (not all required variables have been supplied):

 ::